First woman Archbishop of Canterbury pledges to speak out on misogyny

 Dame Sarah Mullally took part in a service at St Paul’s Cathedral which legally confirmed her as the 106th person to take up the post, after being named in October as the first woman in the role.

-A heckler, who appeared to be dressed in religious clothing, briefly interrupted Wednesday’s proceedings and was escorted from the cathedral – although it was not immediately clear what they said.
+A heckler, believed to be retired vicar Paul Williamson, briefly interrupted Wednesday’s proceedings and was escorted from the cathedral – although it was not immediately clear what he said.

+Mr Williamson has previously been described as a “serial protester”, and also interrupted a 2015 service for the consecration of the first female Church of England bishop, Libby Lane.

+A petition in his name was also set up online in December calling on “bishop Sarah Mullally to resign for safeguarding failures”.

-Archbishop of York Stephen Cottrell said “full opportunity” had been given for lawful objections, but none had been received and the process would therefore continue.
+Following Wednesday’s interruption, Archbishop of York Stephen Cottrell said “full opportunity” had been given for lawful objections but none had been received and the process would therefore continue.

+A spokesperson for the cathedral said the protester had been asked to leave, and “left peacefully after a short time”.

 Technically, the King is head of the Church of England, but the person holding the role of Archbishop of Canterbury is the most senior bishop and the spiritual leader of the Church and the worldwide Anglican Communion.

-While her appointment was welcomed at the time by many as a historic first, it was branded “devastating” by Archbishop Henry Ndukuba of the Church of Nigeria, who said it was insensitive “to the conviction of the majority of Anglicans who are unable to embrace female headship in the episcopate”.
+While Dame Sarah’s appointment has been welcomed by many as a historic first, it was branded “devastating” by Archbishop Henry Ndukuba of the Church of Nigeria, who said last year it was insensitive “to the conviction of the majority of Anglicans who are unable to embrace female headship in the episcopate”.

 The Archbishop of the Anglican Church of Rwanda and chairman of Gafcon (Global Fellowship of Confessing Anglicans), Laurent Mbanda, previously published a statement saying the “majority of the Anglican Communion still believes that the Bible requires a male-only episcopacy”, insisting it is therefore “impossible for the Archbishop of Canterbury to serve as a focus of unity within the Communion”.